cliobeach/A-walk-with-fastai2/README.md

-# Practical Deep Learning for Coders 2.0 Lecture Material
+# Practical Deep Learning for Coders 2.0 Lecture Material (January 2020 - April 2020)
 **NOTE!
 THIS IS DIFFERENT FROM THE UNIVERSITY OF SAN FRANSCISCO VERSION**

 This course will run from January 15th until May.
 This course will be livestreamed on Twitch.TV and then uploaded to YouTube 48 hours later.
 Each lecture will be between an hour to an hour and 15 minutes, followed by an hour to work on independant projects related to the course.
 The overall schedule is broken up into blocks as such: